 No longer interested in hearing from me?
 Let me know.

-Then when the person replies to unsubscribe, at least it shows the email clients like Gmail and Outlook someone replied/engaged with you.
-That can be a little boost to your sender reputation — might as well get a little good out of the bad news of an unsubscribe.
+Then, when the person replies to unsubscribe, it shows email clients like Gmail and Outlook that someone replied to/engaged with you.
+That can boost your sender’s reputation; you might as well get a little good out of the bad news of an unsubscribe.

 —

-All right, that’s a wrap!
-These are all the cold email templates and tactics I’ve used for over eight years, and now I want you to do the same!
+And that’s a wrap!
+I’ve used these cold email templates and tactics for over eight years, and now I want you to do the same!

 As always, give me a shout if you have any questions or comments!